clemente-lab/mmeds-meta/docs/testing_guide.md

 ## Notes on github actions
 location: .github/workflows/tests.yml
-Can't activate conda environments through github actions, have to use utils.setup_environment() to utilyze conda environments
+Can't activate conda environments through github actions, have to use utils.setup_environment() to utilize conda environments

 A little unclear what persists on github actions between jobs, seems like there are workarounds but have to be wary.